ABOUT US

 Aldridge Today & Our Future

-And while technology has changed, our mission has not.
-Even after 40 years, we’re still doing what Dave set out to do when he created PreCursor—helping people use technology to work smarter so their organizations can accomplish more.
-Along the way, we’ve built a culture of problem solvers—people who, like Dave, are passionate about using technology to overcome challenges.
+For over 40 years, we’ve stayed true to our mission—helping people leverage new technology to work smarter so their organizations can accomplish more.
+Along the way, we’ve built a culture of problem solvers—people who are passionate about using technology to overcome challenges.
 That shared drive has shaped Aldridge into what it is today: a team built on curiosity and a relentless commitment to client success.

 Looking ahead, we’re continuing to grow and evolve, helping businesses embrace the future of technology.
 Whether you’re an IT provider looking to join forces, a problem-solver eager to support our mission, or a business seeking a forward-thinking partner to manage your IT and cybersecurity, there’s a place for you at Aldridge.
 If you’re building for the future, we want to work with you.